-How to Build a Diversified Investment Portfolio (With 5 Examples)
+How to Build a Diversified Investment Portfolio (Plus 5 Examples)

-While it may sound complicated, diversification is a pretty simple concept to understand and is similarly easy to execute.
+While it may sound complicated, diversification is a relatively simple concept and is similarly easy to execute.

 Disclaimer: This is not investment advice.
 This article reflects my opinions based on my knowledge and experience.
 There are many nuances that I cannot cover in this article.
 Before investing, always do your own research and due diligence.